dipgodhani01/uber/backend/README.md

 Behavior

-- Protected route using `auth.middleware` which verifies JWT, checks blacklist, and loads the user into `req.user`.
+- Protected route which verifies JWT, checks blacklist, and loads the user

 Responses